WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 • Decreased shoot size

-• Root growth and immature plants with bad quality and shelf life
+• Poor root growth and low-quality immature plants

-Top tip: Invest in a good drip system with a timer or dip gauge to avoid overwatering.
-For newly seeded areas, water them often – every couple of days.
-By late spring, waterless – once a week, but more deeply to encourage roots to go down.
+Invest in a good drip system with a timer or dip gauge to avoid overwatering.
+Water newly seeded areas frequently, every couple of days.
+By late spring, waterless but more deeply, about once a week, to encourage deeper root growth.
+This practice helps plants become more resilient and better able to access nutrients.

 A gardener watering a plant